C-Stein/node-milestones/02-db-driven-applications/exercises/10-auth-with-bcrypt.md

 1. Once the user logs in, send the user's username to the `home.pug` file.

-1. If each `.pug` file is it's own HTML file, break the html out into separate templates using the `extends`, `block`, and `includes` keywords.
+1. If each `.pug` file is its own HTML file, break the html out into separate templates using the `extends`, `block`, and `includes` keywords.